gaiaus/ICF/reform/call_to_action english.md

 WHEREAS, pursuant to Swiss law, a Stiftung may be formed solely for a specific, not-for-profit purpose and is subject to regulatory supervision by the Federal Supervisory Authority for Foundations (FSAF/ESA); and

 1.3 	**MANDATED PURPOSE**
-WHEREAS, the ICF's mandated purpose is "promoting and developing new technologies and applications, especially in the fields of new open and decentralized software architectures.
-A dominating but not exclusive focus is set on the promotion and development of the Cosmos Network, the Polkadot Protocol and the related technologies as well as to conduct the necessary fundraising"; and
+WHEREAS, the ICF's mandated purpose is *"promoting and developing new technologies and applications, especially in the fields of new open and decentralized software architectures.
+A dominating but not exclusive focus is set on the promotion and development of the Cosmos Network, the Polkadot Protocol and the related technologies as well as to conduct the necessary fundraising"*; and

 1.4 	**FUNDRAISING**
 WHEREAS, the ICF conducted an ICO for ATOM in April 2017, raising $17 million, to fund its endowment; and